Assam Career 2025 : IASST Guwahati Recruitment

 Applications are invited for recruitment of various project based positions or career in IASST Guwahati Assam in 2025.

-Institute of Advanced Study in Science and Technology (IASST), Guwahati, Assam is inviting applications from eligible candidates for recruitment to the post or career of Project Associate-I under a DST, GOI, sponsored project entitled “Electrocaloric effect and energy storage in freestanding films for transparent flexible electronics” in 2025.
+Institute of Advanced Study in Science and Technology (IASST), Guwahati, Assam is inviting applications from eligible candidates for recruitment to post or career of Post-Doctoral Fellow (PDF)

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!